-At first glance it is difficult to tell if pieces of vintage jewelry are real gold or plated costume items of no actual metallic value.
-Some costume jewelry is precious as collector items.
+At first glance, it is difficult to tell if pieces of vintage jewelry are real gold or plated costume items of no actual metallic value.
+Some costume jewelry pieces are precious as collector items.
 Sometimes it is more valuable than gold, but that is not common.
 There are ways to know the relative value of items without the use of expensive equipment or special expertise.
 However, there is no way of knowing FOR SURE without a real test made by an experienced technician.

 A Few Terms